dreamcatcher-tech/network/website/docs/wp_dreamcatcher.md

 Making every transaction optionally contain rich voting information is the highest bandwidth and lowest latency connection possible to a consumer base.
 The system itself is designed to balance this information against producers and other consumers, and average out deviations to seek the limiting form of fairness.

 The primary motive of the system is the highest possible rate of innovation.
-The whole system is about being the purest form of the Red Queen, and it seeks to do that on the assumption that awareness leads to fairness, which leads to maximum global innovation.
+The whole system is about being the purest form of the Red Queen, which it seeks to do on the assumption that awareness leads to fairness, which leads to maximum global innovation.

 ### Components